TheAxelander/theaxelander.github.io/docs/install.md

 If you don't want to use Docker you can also build the project on your own and deploy it on a web server like nginx.

-!!! warning "Pre-release notice"

-    `pre-release` uses .NET SDK 7, hence for below instructions replace `dotnet-sdk-6.0` with `dotnet-sdk-7.0` and `bin/Release/net6.0/linux-x64/publish` with `bin/Release/net7.0/linux-x64/publish`.

-Install .NET SDK 6 for your respective Linux distribution.
+Install .NET SDK 7 for your respective Linux distribution.
 See [here](https://docs.microsoft.com/en-us/dotnet/core/install/linux) for more details.
 Below example is for Debian 11

 ```bash
 wget https://packages.microsoft.com/config/debian/11/packages-microsoft-prod.deb -O packages-microsoft-prod.deb